corda/corda-docs-portal/content/en/platform/corda/5.3/developing-applications/api/ledger/utxo-ledger/token-selection/_index.md

 ### Claim Query
 When a flow needs to select fungible states to spend, it can execute a claim query using the `TokenSelection` API.
 The API supports a single method `tryClaim` that takes a `TokenClaimCriteria` describing the target amount required and the type of tokens required.

+Tokens can be claimed using two different strategies.
+The `RANDOM` strategy selects tokens in arbitrary fashion while the `PRIORITY` strategy claims the tokens with the highest priority first.
+The default strategy `RANDOM` is used when no strategy is specified.

 ### Token Claim
 When a flow executes a successful query to select tokens via the selection API, it receives a Token Claim.
 The claim represents a list of tokens that have been exclusively claimed and can be used as inputs to a new transaction.
 Once the flow has completed (successfully or not), it should release the claim, signaling which tokens, if any, were consumed in a transaction.
 Any unused tokens are released back to the pool for others to use.